bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

 - Install pip package manager in order to install the praw module.
 If you already have Python pip3 installed, skip this step.
 If you don't, or are unsure, type "sudo apt-get install Python3-pip."
 (If using macOS, the command is: )

-- (Optional) Install Geany text editor for easy code editing.
+- (Optional) Install Geany text editor for easy code editing and running.
 I only recommend this text editor because it's easy to use and install, however, this is not an absolutely required step.
-It's just here if you want it.
+It's just here if you want it to make running the bot easier.
+(Please Note: I am not affilated with Geany or its developers in any way, it is just the first text editor that I used when learning how to code and it made running Python scripts easier.)

 - Setting up the Praw.ini.
 (See above: Setting up the Praw.ini file.)